Skip to main content

 Exporting an Entire Project

-In the Zerops GUI, click the three-dot menu (â‹®) in the project dashboard and select Export project as yaml.
+In the Zerops GUI, go to the project dashboard, click the three-dot menu (â‹®) in the top-right corner of the project card, and select Export project as yaml.

 Using Exported Configurations